 The “Average Solar Business Earnings” is the total earnings (730 GHS) divided by the number of villages visited.
 This month, our team only made it to 7 out of the 8 businesses.
 All revenue is reported in GHC.

 Below is an example of the weekly data table that Wahab fills out, based on the information that our team collects in the field.
 You can access the actual excel files here – each week has it’s own tab, with the monthly data summarized at the end.

+Remember, should you need to compare any excel files, you could always use this free excel compare tool.
 There were no big issues in our communities this month.
-Little things like leaky polytanks sprung up here and there, but those small issues are easily solved.
+Little things like leaky poly tanks sprung up here and there, but those small issues are easily solved.
 Some communities, like Wambong, reported slow water sales, but our team was able to work with the community and the entrepreneurs to get back on track (see the last photo below).
 The biggest challenge this month was getting our team back on track with their new monitoring schedule after the Winter Global Leadership Program.
 As I mentioned earlier we only made it to 7 solar communities in February.
 Since most of our solar businesses are less than a year old, each community should have been visited 3-4 times this month.
 After receiving the week 3 report from Wahab, I noticed this problem right away and discussed the issue with our Operations Manager, Shak, during our weekly check-in.
 Shak and the rest of the team then discussed their new schedules during their next staff meeting and were able to figure out how to re-arrange their weeks to make sure new communities were getting visited more frequently!